Haehnchen/idea-php-symfony2-plugin/README.md

 Since PhpStorm 2022.1 is plugin is marked a "Freemium".

 * All features which are inside [GitHub](https://github.com/Haehnchen/idea-php-symfony2-plugin) are free to use, unless there is reason (e.g. Supporting old Symfony Version, ...)
-*   Non-free features are flagged with _[paid]_ inside the [CHANGELOG](https://github.com/Haehnchen/idea-php-symfony2-plugin/blob/master/CHANGELOG.md)
+* Non-free features are flagged with _[paid]_ inside [Documentation](https://espend.de/phpstorm/plugin/symfony) and inside the [CHANGELOG](https://github.com/Haehnchen/idea-php-symfony2-plugin/blob/master/CHANGELOG.md)
 * There is ~15min grace period after project open where all features are available

-_A license can be bought at [JetBrains Marketplace](https://plugins.jetbrains.com/plugin/7219-symfony-support/pricing).
-Free Discount Code generator for open source contributions are planned._
+_A license can be bought at [JetBrains Marketplace](https://plugins.jetbrains.com/plugin/7219-symfony-support/pricing)_

 Version
 ---------------------